jessewaites/piratebroadcast.github.io/_posts/2016-05-31-data-visualization-with-d3.md

 >
 > ―Henry D. Hubbard

 I've been using a great javascript library called D3 and wanted to make a quick blog post to show off what the D3 library can do.
 D3 allows you full, custom control over the way your charts / graphs look and feel and you can even use common data structures like CSV (Like from an Excel file).
+The charts below are sample charts I've pulled from other sources.
+Make sure to click, drag, and touch the graphs to trigger the animations.

 <iframe width="100%" height="350" src="//jsfiddle.net/enigmarm/3HL4a/13/embedded/result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
 Click on the "Sort" and "Reset" buttons above to see the chart animation in action.